-Today, in preparation for next week’s big day, I’m doing a test run of how I’ll be setting up our table this Christmas.
+Today, in preparation for the big day, I’m doing a test run of how I’ll be setting up our table this Christmas.
 Below, you’ll find the simplest little tablescape you can put together.
 So, if you’re not yet sure how you’ll be setting your table this Christmas, I hope this post gives you a bit of tablescaping inspiration.

 Let’s jump right in.